calthoff/flask-orientdb/README.md

 Returns database connection status to OrientDB server

 <b>init_app(</b><i>app=app, server_username='root', server_password=None                                                     host=host, port=port</i><b>)</b><br>
-    &nbsp;&nbsp;This method connects your app with this extension.
-Flask- OrientDB handles <br>
-    &nbsp;&nbsp;connecting and disconnecting from OrientDB <br>
+    This method connects your app with this extension.
+Flask- OrientDB handles connecting and disconnecting from OrientDB
-    &nbsp;&nbsp;Parameters:	Same as __init__ parameters.  <br>
+<b>Parameters:<b>	Same as __init__ parameters.

 <b>set_current_db(</b><i>db_name, db_username=admin, db_password=admin</i><b>)</b><br>
 Set the database you want to use.
-When current_db is called, it registers your database so if you've already called set__current_db on one of your databases, the second time you call it you do not need to provide a          password.
+When current_db is called, it registers your database so if you've already called set__current_db on one of your
+databases, the second time you call it you do not need to provide a password.
 Username and password default to admin because new OrientDB databases default to admin when they are created.

 <b>server_connected</b>
   <br>Returns server connection status to OrientDB server